Zaragoza Aragon, Spain Travel Guide

 Ride-sharing apps offer tracking and driver information for added safety.

-Good for direct routes, especially when the time period is a concern.
+Good for direct routes, especially at the time the time period is a concern.

-Consider rental options for greater independence or specific activities like exploring outside the city center.
+Consider hire choices for greater independence or specific activities like exploring in the suburbs.

 The city's public bike-sharing system.
 Registration can be complex for short-term visitors.